igd-geo/schwarzwald/README.md

 # Pointcloud Tiler

 Command-line tool to generate acceleration structures for point cloud data.
-Can be used to convert raw point cloud data in LAS/LAZ format into [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles).
+Can be used to convert raw point cloud data in LAS/LAZ format into [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles) and [Potree format](https://github.com/potree/potree/).
-Built upon the [potree-converter](https://github.com/potree/PotreeConverter) tool.
+Loosely built upon the [PotreeConverter](https://github.com/potree/PotreeConverter) tool in version 1.7.

 This tool generates a multi-resolution [octree](https://en.wikipedia.org/wiki/Octree) from raw point cloud data.
 The octree can be used to speed up rendering or analysis by quickly identifying points that lie at a given location or in a given region in space.
 The Pointcloud Tiler stores the octree structure by writing one file for each node in the octree.
 Files are named according to the path from the root node to that specific node.
 The root node is always named `r`, every level in the octree is identified by a number between 0 and 7 (inclusive) indicating the octant that a node belongs to.